pylipp/financeager/README.md

 NOTE
 ----
-You're currently on the `cli_py3` branch which is under active development.
+You're currently on the `master` branch which is under active development.
 The code base is being refactored.
 The idea is to first have a command line tool and successively built a GUI on top.

 GENERAL USAGE
 -------------
 ### Installation
-Install the dependencies (I'm on Ubuntu Trusty):
+Install the dependencies (I'm on Ubuntu Xenial):

     sudo apt-get install python3-pyqt5